-And it’s not just the ski passes that are expensive; unless you live at the foot of the Swiss Alps, getting to the resort is expensive, the accommodation is expensive, the clothing is expensive, and the gear (your own or rented) is expensive.
+And it’s not just the ski passes that are expensive; unless you live at the foot of the Swiss Alps, getting to the resort is expensive, the accommodation is expensive, the clothing (depending on what you wear for skiing) is expensive, and the gear (your own or rented) is expensive.
 And if you’re into luxury, well, this can be almost one of the most expensive trips that exists.

 However, it’s not impossible for a backpacker to go skiing.
 I’ve done a few ski “backpacking” trips (moving from ski resort to ski resort) in South America, The United States, Canada, New Zealand, and Europe where I’ve spent a fraction of the cost of a normal ski vacation.
 Nowadays, there are also many ski resorts in Central and Eastern Europe that are easy to access and much cheaper than your traditional American Rockies or European Alps.
 In the future, I’ll write an article about how to ski and snowboard cheaply (be sure to sign up for the newsletter on the right or bottom of the page so you know when it’s published!).

-Anyways, the important thing here is that these backpacking trips gave me some good mileage, teaching me some “techniques” and giving me some experience in both skiing and snowboarding.
-Yet, this wasn’t sufficient to satisfy my “thirst” for snow.
-I decided that the only way I could do this was to work in a ski resort and do something I loved for as long as I wanted.
-Fortunately, there was one final thing that I knew would make me enjoy being an instructor.
+Anyway, the important thing here is that these backpack trips gave me a good mileage, teaching me some “techniques” and giving me some experience in both skiing and snowboarding.
+However, this was not enough to satisfy my snow “thirst”.
+I decided that the only way to do that was to work at a ski resort and do something I loved for as long as I wanted.
+Fortunately, there was one last thing that I knew would make me enjoy being an instructor.

 I think that you can easily see this on the blog itself.
 I’d say that 90% of my articles are about “how to do X.” I get pleasure from helping others learn something and seeing the satisfaction it brings them.
 It’s cool to see someone happy because they didn’t know company Y existed that can help them find such inexpensive flight tickets easily or that company Z sells travel insurance much more cheaply that they’d normally find it.
 The same thing goes for snow sports.
 It’s cool to see someone who begins the day not even being able to stand up on skis and ends the day making turns on a green with a huge smiles on their face.